 This is one of the 10 top WWII books about espionage.

-I’ve reviewed a great many excellent books about espionage, including More than two dozen good nonfiction books about espionage and The 10 top espionage novels.
+I’ve reviewed a great many excellent books about espionage, including Good nonfiction books about espionage and The 10 top espionage novels.

 If it’s World War II that captivates you, as it does me, you might also be interested in: